 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-- Up to a $400 statement credit on Dell purchases (up to $200 semi-annually)
+- Up to $400 in statement credits per year on Dell purchases (up to $200 semi-annually)

 - Up to a $360 statement credit on Indeed hiring and recruiting products and services (up to $90 per quarter)